datenschauer/datenschauer/README.md

 - 👋 Hi, I’m Stefan
-- 👀 I’m interested in Full-Stack-Dev, JavaScript, Python, Empirical Research in Education, Statistics, Emacs and Philosophy
+- 👀 I’m interested in Java Full-Stack-Dev, but also JavaScript, Python, Empirical Research in Education, Statistics, Emacs and Philosophy.
-- 🌱 I’m currently learning Lisp for fun!
+- 🌱 I’m currently working at the University of Regensburg in the Department of Educational Data Science.
-- 📫 How to reach me: write to stefan@datenschauer.de or find me at https://twitter.com/Datenschauer
+- 📫 How to reach me: write to stefan@datenschauer.de.

 <!---
 datenschauer/datenschauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.